atosti/java-testing/README.md

 ### File naming conventions
 The two most common conventions are to either prepend or append `Test` to the name of the service being tested.
 Both have pros/cons which are discussed [here](https://stackoverflow.com/questions/3146821/naming-convention-junit-suffix-or-prefix-test).
+   * For reference, my examples use the prepended version.
    * Whichever you choose, remember to be consistent and ensure your team only uses one or the other (never mix them).

       ```java